calum74/cutty/doc/with.md

 ## T &get<T,Tag=T>()

-Gets the current value, or throws `XXX` if the variable has not been set.
+Gets the current value, or throws `without` if the variable has not been set.
 Threadsafe.

 ## T *try_get<T,Tag=T>()